UiPath/coreipc/README.md

 - interception
 - configurable task scheduler
 - client authentication and impersonation
+- access to the underlying transport with `Stream` parameters
 - SSPI encryption and signing

 Check [the tests](https://github.com/UiPath/CoreIpc/blob/master/src/UiPath.CoreIpc.Tests/IpcTests.cs) and the sample.